-Empowering girls in the DRC to learn, lead, and succeed through education and mentorship
+Empowering girls in the DRC to learn, lead, and succeed through education & mentorship

 Break the Silence.
 Unlock Her Potential.